 About the conference

-Our Beyond Suffrage Conference on 11 November 2022 will be open to all women from minoritised ethnic communities currently serving on boards, or actively seeking board positions – with no restriction on age.
+Our Beyond Suffrage Conference during Trustees' week in November 2023 will be open to all women from minoritised ethnic communities currently serving on boards, or actively seeking board positions – with no restriction on age.
 The conference is divided into two main tracks – with specific sessions and panel events for prospective trustees, as well as existing trustees.

 The full schedule is available below.